que-rb/que/README.md

 You can also add options to run the job after a specific time, or with a specific priority:

-    # 1 is high priority, 5 is low priority.
+    # The default priority is 100, and a lower number means a higher priority.
+5 would be very important.
     ChargeCreditCard.queue current_user.id, :credit_card_id => card.id, :run_at => 1.day.from_now, :priority => 5

 To determine what happens when a job is queued, you can set Que's mode in your application configuration.
 There are a few options for the mode: